qrvey/partner-portal/docs/get-started/glossary.md

 ## B

 **Branch** - A term used in webforms when creating forms, surveys or quizzes.
 A “Branch” of a webform is a question(s) a user will answer as a result of their answer to a previous question.
-For example, if a user answers question 1 with “Yes”, then they get question 2.
+For example, if a user answers question 1 with “Yes”, then they get to question 2.
 If that same user answers “No”, then they skip to question 3.

 ## C

-**Categories** - Also, referred to as dimensions, these are items within each dataset that have a metadata type of string, date, yes/no.
+**Categories** - Also referred to as _dimensions_, these are items within each dataset that have a metadata type of string, date, yes/no.

 **Chart Builder** - A tool that allows users to build custom charts to visualize their data.